aranggitoar/interlinear-bible-simple-editor/README.md

 Bible](https://github.com/benihyangbaik/interlinear-bible-simple-editor/blob/main/data/morphhb.json)
 or [the Byzantine Majority Text by Robinson-Pierpoint](https://github.com/benihyangbaik/interlinear-bible-simple-editor/blob/main/data/byzmt.json) and start editing!
-Every edit is saved on verse change and persists as a React context.
+Every edit is saved on every change you make.

 You can also download the repo and run,
 ```bash